maunope/solariUdineAutoPilot/README.md

 The software tries to mitigate strain on the flip clock limiting the number and frequency of rollers turns:
 - Turns are limited to 1 every 3 seconds (manual step adjustment bypasses this)
-- If more than 120 roller flips would be require to catch up, movement is paused till the next day (a halted clock displays the right time once a day after all **:-)**)
+- If more than 120 roller flips would be required to catch up, movement is paused till the next day (a halted clock displays the right time once a day after all **:-)**)
 - If the eeprom or rtc module fail, no pulses are sent to the motor

 The following features improve durability and operation: